evernost/fuzzyCalculator/doc/parsingRules.md

 The name of a function/variable/constant cannot start with a **number**.

-Otherwise, the parser could not tell the difference between a name and an implicit product.<br>
+Otherwise, it would be impossible for the Parser to tell the difference between a name and an implicit product.<br>
 Expressions like `3var` are always seens as `3`*`var`.